mattblackwell/Gov-50/chapter1.md

 - Use the `sqrt()` function to take the square root of 16

 `@hint`
 See Section 1.3 of Imai.
+Be sure to write the code on a new line without a `#` in front of it.

 `@pre_exercise_code`